AndreaNeti/ing-sw-2022-Sanguineti-Santoro-Piras/README.md

-# ing-sw-2022-Sanguineti-Santoro-Piras
+# Eriantys - Software Engineering Project

-Eriantys Board Game is the final test of "Software Engineering", course of "Computer Science Engineering" held at Politecnico di Milano (2021/2022).
+Eriantys is the final test of "Software Engineering", course of "Computer Science Engineering" held at Politecnico di Milano (2021/2022).

 **Professor**: Gianpaolo Cugola